Peter Dench Spent a Summer Touring Europe to Photograph Shitfaced Brits Abroad

 Have you ever thought about documenting any of that?
 I suppose it’s not really worth it these days.

-Did realizing that on the first Brits Abroad location make you more self-conscious when you went to all the other places?
+Did realising that on the first Brits Abroad location make you more self-conscious when you went to all the other places?

 Heavy.